flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## "Base" functions

 FlashR implements many R functions in the base package to mimic the existing R programming environment.
-Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with R for some of the functions for the sake of performance.
-Below shows a list of R functions in the base package currently supported by FlashR.
-More functions will be provided in the future.
+Although we aim to have these functions as similar as possible to the original R functions, we do not provide 100% compatibility with R for some functions, for the sake of performance.
+Below is the list of **ever increasing** R functions in the base package currently supported by FlashR.

 The following functions have exactly the same interface as the original R function.